 Around the world, women and their babies are dying from preventable complications before, during and after childbirth.
 This is tragic because many of these complications can be treated with simple and affordable solutions.
 We work to increase the number of women who have access to high-quality care that can prevent these deaths.
 The right services, at the right time, in the right ways—whether that’s through group antenatal care, a skilled midwife during childbirth or text messages with tips about vaccines and check-ups for young children.

 Since 1990, maternal mortality has declined more than 40% worldwide.
 In the last five years alone, 19.6 women gave birth in a Jhpiego-supported health facility with skilled care by their side.
 No country can thrive when its women and newborns are in danger before, during and after birth.
 Ensuring healthy families helps communities thrive today, tomorrow and far into the future.

 Since 1979, when Jhpiego initiated in-country training programs in Tunisia, Brazil, Kenya, Nigeria, Thailand and the Philippines, we have worked with more than 150 countries throughout Africa, Asia, the Caribbean, Europe, Latin America and the Middle East to improve the health of women and their babies.
-We are a global leader in maternal and newborn health, with more than 4 decades of experience and countless lives saved across the world.
+We are a global leader in maternal and newborn health, with 5 decades of experience and countless lives saved across the world.